supabase-community/chatgpt-your-files/README.md

       return new Response(
         JSON.stringify({
-          error: 'There was an error reading your documents, please try again.', }),
+          error: "There was an error reading your documents, please try again.", }),
         {
           status: 500,
-          headers: { 'Content-Type': 'application/json' },
+          headers: { "Content-Type": "application/json" },
         }
       );
     }